Clifford Ball (aviation): Renaming the field

-Less than four months after the official opening of PMA the name was changed.
-On November 26, 1926, approximately 75 Airplanes were used in the formal dedication of Bettis Aviation Field, named for Lieutenant Cyrus K. Bettis, a well known aviator that was killed in a crash near Bellefonte, PA.
+Less than four months after the official opening of the Pittsburgh-McKeesport airfield, the PMA name was changed.
+On November 26, 1926, approximately 75 airplanes were used in the formal dedication of Bettis Aviation Field, named for Lieutenant Cyrus K. Bettis, a well known aviator that was killed in a crash near Bellefonte, PA.
 After a dedication speech was made former squadron mates of Bettis took to the sky in there Curtiss P-1 Hawk pursuit planes to make their dedication to him above the crowd.
 Some of the aircraft on display at the event were the Douglas C-1, a huge twin-motored Martin NBS-1 bomber, and a Fokker Special monoplane.
 In attendance were Ithrene Bettis, sister of the fallen aviator; Myrtle Peacock, his fiancée; Congressman M Clyde Kelly; William P MacCracken, Jr, assistant secretary of commerce and director of commercial aviation; George W Gosser, Pittsburgh postmaster; George H Lysle, mayor of McKeesport; Colonel H C Fry, chairman of the aviation board of the Pittsburgh Chamber of Commerce; and Captain Thomas S Voss, in charge of Rodgers Airfield northeast of downtown Pittsburgh.